SHASANKsp/DILI-predictions/DILIrank/README.md

 ## **Fingerprint Bits and Mechanistic Interpretation**

 Below are the six fingerprint bits, each interpreted mechanistically and in the context of relevant descriptors:
-(Might be a bit bised as we tried to make scence of the sub-structures that shows up as high importance for the model)
+(Might be a bit bised as I tried to make scence of the sub-structures that shows up as high importance for the model)

 ---